 Support Happens Here

-If you are a victim or survivor of sexual harassment, including sexual assault, dating or domestic violence, gender-based harassment and bullying, or stalking and need help, start here.
-We have staff available 24-hours a day for confidential advice and assistance.
+If you are a victim or survivor of sexual assault, sexual harassment, dating or domestic violence, gender-based harassment or bullying, and/or stalking and need help, start here.
+We have staff available 24 hours a day for confidential advice and assistance.
 Even if you are unsure what to do, call 541‑346‑7233 (SAFE) and you’ll be connected with somebody who will listen to you and help guide you as you figure out what you want to do next.
 We are here to support you and help provide the assistance and services you need.

-If you are a faculty or staff member who has been contacted by a student who has experienced sexual harassment (in any form), please call Office of the Dean of Students at 541-346-3216 so we can help you provide appropriate support and referral to resources.
+If you are a faculty or staff member who has been contacted by a student who has experienced sexual harassment (in any form), please call the Office of the Dean of Students at 541-346-3216 so we can help you provide appropriate support and referral to resources.
 If you are a faculty or staff member that wants support for an incident involving you or another faculty or staff member and it is an emergency, please contact 9‑1‑1.
-If there is no immediate danger to you or others, please contact the Office of Affirmative Action and Equal Opportunity at 541‑346‑3123.
+If there is no immediate danger to you or others, please contact the Office of Investigations and Civil Rights Compliance at 541‑346‑3123.

 The university does not discriminate on the basis of sex in any of its programs or activities.
-Questions regarding Title IX may be referred to the University of Oregon’s Title IX Coordinator or to the Department of Education, Western Region Office for Civil Rights.
+Questions regarding Title IX may be referred to the University of Oregon’s Title IX Coordinator, who is located in the Office of Investigations and Civil Rights Compliance, or to the Department of Education, Western Region Office for Civil Rights.